 - Tournament Rules and Procedures will apply at the School Competition level.

-- School Competition questions and moderator training will be provided.
+- School Competition questions will be provided.
+Moderator training will be provided upon request.

 TOURNAMENT RULES AND PROCEDURES

-- Title/ author lists and/or notes of any kind are not allowed in the competition rooms.
+- Title/ author lists and/ or notes of any kind or not allowed in the competition rooms.